-Before we get into the Chandler Real Estate Market Report February 2021, I have a commentary written by Tina Tamboer.
+Before we get into the Chandler Real Estate Market Report for February 2022, I have a commentary written by Tina Tamboer.
 Tina is the Senior Housing Analyst with the Cromford report.
 She was nice enough to let us use her summary of the Greater Phoenix Metro area as a backdrop for what is happening in Chandler this month.
-Here is her commentary…..
+Here is her commentary…

 ?️ The Greater Phoenix Metro Summary Analysis Real Estate Market Report